animagr/OpenPDF/README.md

 See [CHANGELOG.md](CHANGELOG.md).

-## Why this exists

-I hate Adobe.
-Acrobat is bloated, tries to hijack file associations, wants a subscription to do basic things, and phones home constantly.
-Most of the "free" alternatives are either ad-riddled, cloud-based, or rebrands of the same PDF engine sold under three different names.

-OpenPDF is what I wanted: local-only, portable, no account, no telemetry.
-The PDF equivalent of Notepad.

 ## License

 GPLv3.
 See [LICENSE](LICENSE).
 If you fork, modify, or redistribute OpenPDF, your version must also be released under GPLv3 with source available.
 No exceptions for commercial rebrands.